-- Pressurized Containers - Single-Use Dry Cell Batteries
+- Single-Use Dry Cell Batteries - Pressurized Containers

-Additional materials under the MHSW Program are managed through Industry Stewardship Plans.
+Additional materials under the MHSW Program are collected and managed by organizations operating approved Industry Stewardship Plans.
 The MHSW Program Plan, rules and material definitions can all be viewed on the Stewardship Ontario website at www.stewardshipontario.ca.